basho/basho_docs/content/riak/cs/3.0.0/tutorials/fast-track/what-is-riak-cs.md

 ![Riak CS Chunking]({{<baseurl>}}images/Riak-CS-Overview.png)

-## Riak CS Enterprise
+## Multi-DataCenter Replication

-Riak CS Enterprise extends Riak CS with Multi-Datacenter Replication, monitoring, and 24×7 support.
+Riak CS also features Multi-Datacenter Replication.
 Customers use Multi-Datacenter Replication to serve global traffic, create availability zones, maintain active backups, or meet disaster recovery and regulatory requirements.
 Multi-Datacenter Replication can be used in two or more sites.
 Data can be replicated across data centers using realtime or fullsync replication.
-To try out Riak CS Enterprise, sign up for a [developer trial](http://info.basho.com/RiakCS1.1_DeveloperTrialRequest.html).